GaneshMSFT/AzureStorageBestPractices/AzureStorageCustomPolicies/README.md

 ## What This Policy Does

-- **Audits** all Storage Accounts in scope to check if blob soft delete is enabled
+- **Audits** all Storage Accounts in scope to check if both blob and container soft delete are enabled
+- **Marks as non-compliant** if either blob soft delete OR container soft delete is disabled
-- **Automatically remediates** non-compliant storage accounts by enabling soft delete
+- **Automatically remediates** non-compliant storage accounts by enabling both soft delete features
-- **Configurable retention period** (default: 7 days)
+- **Configurable retention periods** for both blobs and containers (default: 7 days each)
-- **Protects against accidental blob deletion** by retaining deleted blobs for the specified period
+- **Protects against accidental deletion** by retaining deleted blobs and containers for the specified periods

-## Why Enable Blob Soft Delete?
+## Why Enable Blob and Container Soft Delete?

-Blob soft delete is a critical data protection feature that:
+Soft delete for blobs and containers is a critical data protection feature that:
-- ✅ Protects against accidental blob deletion
+- ✅ Protects against accidental blob and container deletion
-- ✅ Allows recovery of deleted blobs within the retention period
+- ✅ Allows recovery of deleted blobs and containers within the retention period
+- ✅ Provides protection even if an entire container is deleted
 - ✅ Helps meet compliance and data governance requirements
-- ✅ Provides an additional layer of data protection
+- ✅ Provides comprehensive data protection at multiple levels

 ## Prerequisites